websanova/vue-upload/README.md

 ### `http: _http`

-By default the plugin "assumes" `Vue.http vue-resource` is used.
+By default the plugin "assumes" `Vue.http` from `vue-resource` is used.

 However this can be easily overridden.